Harriet Hageman vs. Liz Cheney - January 11th, Hour 2

 Of course, that's the way politics work.

-At some point you may support someone and then they do something politically that you disagree with, and you realize that they need that you don't want to support them anymore.
+At some point, you may support someone, and then they do something politically that you disagree with, and you realize that they need that you don't want to support them anymore.

-And that's this circumstance.
+And that's the circumstance.

 We're holding Liz Cheney accountable.

-Because I'm going to give this people of Wyoming an alternative of someone who's actually from Wyoming, understands Wyoming, under has it Wyoming values, and is willing to further what Wyoming needs in terms of our lone congressional representative.
+And I'm not only holding her accountable by voting against her, I'm running against her because I'm going to give this people of Wyoming an alternative of someone who's actually from Wyoming, understands Wyoming, has Wyoming values, and is willing to further what Wyoming needs in terms of our lone congressional representative.

-You know, it's ironically I've been to Wyoming and I went there.
+You know, it's ironically, I've been to Wyoming, and I went there.

-They there was a charity that her father was involved in, which I like a lot, Rivers of Recovery.
+There was a charity that her father was involved in, which I like a lot, Rivers of Recovery.

-Um, although fly fishing is not for me because I don't have the patience to learn.
+Although fly fishing is not for me because I don't have the patience to learn.

-It is an incredible state, and the people were amazing uh when I was there, and I went in town and I had a chance to meet a lot of people.
+And I went in town and I had a chance to meet a lot of people.

 But I appreciate you being on the program.

-Uh Harriet Hageman, thank you so much for being with us.
+Harriet Hageman, thank you so much for being with us.

 Sean, just one thing.

-For anybody who wants to learn more about my campaign, you can go to Hagman for Wyoming.com, and there is a lot of information about me, my background, our campaign, my agenda, my philosophy, and what I've done in terms of protecting Wyoming for the last thirty plus years.
+And there is a lot of information about me, my background, our campaign, my agenda, my philosophy, and what I've done in terms of protecting Wyoming for the last 30 plus years.

 So I appreciate the opportunity.